drwangusm/dl/code/README_EN.md

 ---

-This repository is a companion code to the book "Fundamentals and Applications of Artificial Intelligence Techniques" written by VSISLAB
+This repository is a companion code to the book "Fundamentals and Applications of Deep Learning Techniques"

 Chapters 1 do not involve practice, no supporting code